xrax/LABParser/README.md

 In order to usage this pod, you need import LABParser into yours model objects.

 LABParser act through a class named ParcelableModel.
-You must inherits all you models of this class to use properly LABParser.
+You must inherits all your models of this class to use properly LABParser.
 We encourage you to create a BaseModel class to import LABParser only in it.
 This BaseModel class must be open to allow inherits.

 ```
 import Foundation